Professional AssociationsProfessional Associations: IEEE

 He received his B.Tech degree in electrical engineering from the Indian Institute of Technology (Kanpur) in 1984, and his M.S. and Ph.D. degree in computer engineering from the University of Michigan, Ann Arbor, in 1986 and 1989 respectively.
-His work has resulted in twenty patents and over forty publications.
+His work has resulted in twenty four patents and over forty publications.
 He published a book entitled ``A Taxonomy for Texture Description and Identification,'' published by Springer Verlag, 1990.
-He co-edited the book "High throughput image reconstruction and analysis", published by Artech House in 2009.
+He co-edited the books "High throughput image reconstruction and analysis", published by Artech House in 2009, and "The Relevance of the Time Domain in Neural Network Models", published by Springer Verlag in 2011.
+He is a co-editor of the Frontiers in Neural Circuits Special Topics Issue entitled "Towards an integrated approach to measurement, analysis and modeling of cortical networks", due in 2013.
 He is a Fellow of the IEEE.

 He was named a Master Inventor at IBM Research in 2004, in recognition of his sustained invention activity resulting in valuable patents within IBM's portfolio.